locatable/splittable-docs/terms-and-conditions.md

 Whilst we do not pre-screen Member Content, we reserve the right, in our sole discretion, to delete, edit or modify any Member Content submitted by you and/or to close any discussion topic, at any time without notice to you.

-Complaints about the content of any Member Content must be sent to [contact@splittable.co](mailto:contact@splittable.co) and must contain details of the specific Member Content giving rise to the complaint.
+Complaints about the content of any Member Content must be sent to [contact@helloacasa.com](mailto:contact@helloacasa.com) and must contain details of the specific Member Content giving rise to the complaint.

 ### Third party platform providers and application stores